eddex/tabulali/README.md

 ### Prerequisites

 To fetch data from the public [Koios](https://koios.rest) API, a proxy server is needed.
-The app tries to connect to `localhost:5001` by default.
+The app tries to connect to `localhost:5001` if run locally.

 A simple proxy server can be found here: [eddex/koios-proxy](https://github.com/eddex/koios-proxy).
 You can configure the proxy url in `src/services/KoiosClient.js`, if you use a different proxy server.